-Many of the gardens are part of working farms, with livestock, dogs, electric fences and watercourses.
-Care must be taken, and visitors are advised to not wander outside designated garden areas for their own safety.
-Do not open farm gates, or approach farm animals for any reason.
+- Many of the properties are part of working farms, with livestock, dogs, electric fences, and watercourses.
+Care must be taken, and visitors are advised to not wander outside the designated property areas, for their own safety.
+Do not open farm gates or approach animals for any reason.
 Parents must supervise children around waterways.

-Within garden areas there are potential hazards that could detract from your visit.
-Many gardens include streams and ponds that are not fenced, so please supervise young children at all times.
-Where there are fenced swimming pools the gates must remain closed at all times.
+- Within property areas there are potential hazards that could detract from your visit.
+Many properties include streams and ponds that are not fenced, so please always supervise young children.
+Where there are fenced swimming pools the gates must always remain closed.

-Please ensure you remove any property you bring with you into the gardens.
+- Please ensure you remove any of your belongings you bring with you into the properties.
 Owners are not responsible for disposing of rubbish or collecting and returning lost property.

-Please remember these are all private gardens.
-While you’re welcome to explore the gardens the homes are not open, unless the owners are running tours.
-Please respect our owners’ privacy.
+- Please remember these are all private properties.
+While you’re welcome to explore within the designated property areas, the homes are not open, unless the owners are running tours.
+Please respect the owners’ privacy.